The Stars Astronomy Wallpaper

 One Part Hubble Wallpaper & One Part Sarah Williams Quote

 It's important to note that this quote is from Sarah Williams, not Galileo Galilei.
 Fact.
 If you'd like to read the poem, give The Old Astronomer to His Pupil a look.
 It's really a beautiful poem.
 If you're looking for a little more awesomeness, you should also check out the latest Hubble pictures at the Hubblesite Gallery.
 The selection of astronomy wallpaper and images is nothing short of amazing.
 In that vein, we constructed The Stars Astronomy Wallpaper to give all of our visitors a little class this month.
-We've attached an assortment of sizes available for download - So whether you're looking for an awesome desktop wallpaper, love the night sky, or just find the quote as inspiring as we do...
-We got you.
+We've attached an assortment of sizes available for download , so whether you're looking for an awesome desktop wallpaper, love the night sky, or just find the quote as inspiring as we do - This is the wallpaper for you.

 Download this Beautiful Astronomy Wallpaper Today...